nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 Event Registration Restrictions
 -------------------------------

-Wild Apricot can restrict event registrations to selected membership levels based on an event's title and price.
+Wild Apricot can restrict event registrations to selected membership levels.
-For example, the Nova Labs Green Orientation is restricted to "associate (onboarding)" members.
+For example, the Nova Labs Green Orientation is restricted to "Membership Application" members.
+Wild Apricot also can restrict guest registrations and collect more or less guest information.

 Environment variable :envvar:`EVENT_RESTRICTIONS` specifies a JSON formatted list of restrictions.
 For example::

     export EVENT_RESTRICTIONS='[
         {
-                 "name": "Green Orientation",
+                "name": "Register",
                 "pattern": "go:.*orientation",
-                 "levels": "Associate (onboarding)",
+                "levels": "Membership Application"
-                 "guests": "count"
         },
         {
-                 "name": "Key Members Only",
+                "name": "Members Only",
-                 "pattern": "key +members[ -]*only",
+                "pattern": "members[ -]*only",
+                "levels": [
+                        "Associate",
+                        "Associate (legacy-billing)",
+                        "Innovation Center",
+                        "Key",
-                 "levels": ["Key", "Key (family)", "Key (legacy-billing)"]
+                        "Key (family)",
+                        "Key (family-minor-16-17)",
+                        "Key (legacy-billing)",
+                        "Volunteer Staff"
+                ]
         },
         {
-                 "name": "Members Only",
-                 "pattern": "members[ -]*only",
-                 "price": "paid"
+                "price": "paid",
-         }]'
+                "guests": "contact"
+        }
+    ]'

-As it processes each event, Meetup2apricot scans the restriction list in order, trying to match event title patterns and price categories.
+As it processes each event, meetup2apricot scans the restriction list in order, looking for the first restriction with a pattern found in the event name and a price category matching the event.
-When a regular expression pattern is found within an event title and the price category matches the event, meetup2apricot creates an event registration type with the name, membership levels, and guest policy provided.
+When a restriction matches the event, meetup2apricot creates an event registration type with the name, membership levels, and guest policy provided.
+If no restriction matches an event, meetup2apricot creates an event registration type with the defaults shown in :numref:`Table %s <default_restriction_values>`.

-Letter case is ignored in the regular expression title patterns, so *Members Only, members only,* and *MEMBERS ONLY* all match the third example pattern.
+Letter case is ignored in the regular expression name patterns, so *Members Only, members only,* and *MEMBERS ONLY* all match the second example pattern.
+If no name pattern is provided, all events match.

-The registration type is restricted to the member level or list of member levels provided.
+The Wild Apricot registration type is restricted to the member level or list of member levels provided.
 If no member levels are provided, the registration type will accept nonmembers and all member levels.